 The mission of the Black Mental Health Alliance (BMHA) is to develop, promote, and sponsor trusted culturally-relevant educational forums, training, and referral services that support the health and well-being of Black people and vulnerable communities.

 Black Womxn Flourish is a design for wellbeing collective shaping the future of Black womxn’s health and healing through creative, community-led practices.
 Black Womxn Flourish creates collaborative spaces with people, groups, and movements for visionary gatherings, narrative shaping, practice-based learning, tool, and strategy creation, and healing-centric experiences where Black womxn are redefining and designing what it means to be well.
+Moved by the audacity to bring a more just, pleasurable, and flourishing future into existence, Black Womxn Flourish’s collective work seeks to transform unjust design processes and dominant health cultures by building new practices, more possibilities and radical ways for Black womxn to design the worlds in which they want to flourish.

 Listen to Me is the story of four Black women and the costs of motherhood.
 It illuminates the women’s personal pregnancy journeys and their experiences as birth workers and public health experts on the frontlines of the Black maternal health struggle.
 Beyond dismal statistics, Listen to Me centers the voices and spirit of Black women, including Black women scientists, historians, and politicians, to explain how societal injustices lead to illnesses among Black women in the United States.